 If you are wondering about a palm oil intolerance or palm oil allergy, it is important you speak with your doctor.

 And if you do, please note in the Comments below anything you learn.
-We are hoping more medical professionals acknowledge someone could have a palm oil intolerance, become sick from palm oil, or have adverse reactions from palm oil ingredients.
+We’d love to hear from you and are hoping more medical professionals acknowledge someone could have a palm oil intolerance, become sick from palm oil, or have adverse reactions from palm oil ingredients.

 Palm oil intolerance